Zangfu: Details

-The zang organs' essential functions consist in manufacturing and storing qi and blood (and, in the case of the Kidney, jing or essence).
-The hollow fu organs' main purpose is to transmit and digest (传化, chuánhuà) substances (like waste, food, etc.).
+The zang organs' through the theory of Chinese medicine claim the essential functions to consist in manufacturing and storing qi and blood (and, in the case of the Kidney, jing or essence).
+The hollow fu organs' main purpose is claimed to be to transmit and digest (传化, chuánhuà) substances (like waste, food, etc.).

 Zang organs

-Each zang has a corresponding "orifice" it "opens" into.
-This means the functional entity of a given zang includes the corresponding orifice's functions (e.g. blurry vision is primarily seen as a dysfunction of the Liver zang because the Liver channel "opens" into the eyes).
+Each zang is claimed to have a corresponding "orifice" or sensory organ that it "opens" into.
+This means the functional entity of a given zang is claimed to includ the corresponding orifice's functions (e.g. blurry vision is primarily seen as a dysfunction of the Liver zang because the Liver channel "opens" into the eyes).

 In listing the functions of the zang organs, TCM regularly uses the term "governing" (主 (zhǔ)) – indicating that the main responsibility of regulating something (e.g. blood, qi, water metabolism etc.) lies with a certain zang.

 Although the zang are primarily functional entities, TCM gives vague locations for them – namely, the general area where the anatomical organ of the same name would be found.
 One could argue that this (or any) positioning of the zang is irrelevant for the TCM system; there is some relevance, however, in whether a certain zang would be attributed to the upper, middle or lower jiao.